dwblair/Riffle-Getting-Started/step-by-step.markdown

 - Board selection:  From the 'Tools' menu, select 'Board: Arduino/Genuino Uno'
 - Port selection: in the 'Tools' menu, you must select the 'port' that the Riffle is connected to.
 The precise name of this port will change depending on the operating system.
 Here is a snapshot of a properly selected port on a Mac:  <img src="pics/tools_port.png">.

-Note re: driver:  if you are unable to locate a Riffle in the "Ports" menu, the USB-Serial driver may not have installed properly.
-Some people have found that restarting the computer helps.
+(**Note about the usb-serial driver**:  if you are unable to locate a Riffle in the "Ports" menu, the USB-Serial driver may not have installed properly.
+Some people have found that restarting the computer helps.)

 - Select "File: Examples: 01 Basics: Blink"